equeumco/bot-freqtrade-equeum/README.md

 	--userdir user_data
 ```

-## How to download data with Docker for all equeum tradable coins:
+## How to download data with Docker for all equeum tradable coins
 ```sh
 docker compose run freqtrade download-data \
 	--pairs-file pairs.json \